-We refer to the disclosures in the section "A. General Information" in the notes to the financial statements and the section "6.3 Significant Risks" in the management report, which has been combined with the consolidated management report, under the subheading "Financial Risks," in which the executive directors state that there are financing risks in connection with the creditworthiness of MOBOTIX AG and the existing loan commitments.
-Of the liabilities to banks of EUR 13.9m recognized in the annual financial statements as of the reporting date, an amount of EUR 9.7m is due in less than one year.
+We refer to the disclosures in the section "A. General Information" in the notes to the consolidated financial statements and the section "6.3 Significant Risks" in the consolidated management report, which has been combined with the management report of the Company, under the subheading "Financial Risks," in which the executive directors state that there are financing risks in connection with the creditworthiness of MOBOTIX AG, and therefore of the Group, and the existing loan commitments.
+Of the liabilities to banks of EUR 14.0m reported in the Group as of the reporting date, an amount of EUR 9.8m is due in less than one year.
 If, in the future, the banks do not extend their credit lines, or only do so with lower amounts than those drawn, the majority shareholder Konica Minolta, Inc., Tokyo, Japan, has contractually agreed to take over financing until 30 June 2025 and has issued a qualified letter of subordination.
-The existing and already utilized credit lines of the majority shareholder Konica Minolta, Inc. were contractually extended beyond the calendar year 2024 until 30 June 2025 and a qualified letter of subordination was issued.
+The existing and already utilized credit lines of the majority shareholder Konica Minolta, Inc. were contractually extended beyond the calendar year 2024 until 30 June 2025 and a gualified letter of subordination was issued.
 In addition, the majority shareholder has committed to provide another loan of EUR 7.0m for a limited period until 30 June 2025 and has issued a qualified letter of subordination.
-If there are major delays to planned revenue or further significant delays in incoming payments or if one or more of the assumptions used in the planning prove incorrect, further support will be required from the majority shareholder in the form of loans or other external financing sources, e.g., a capital increase based on the authorized capital of EUR 6.5m, in order to enable MOBOTIX AG to continue as a going concern.
-This draws attention to the existence of a material uncertainty that may cast significant doubt on MOBOTIX AG's ability to continue as a going concern and that represents a going concern risk pursuant to Sec.
+If there are major delays to planned revenue or further significant delays in incoming payments or if one or more of the assumptions used in the planning prove incorrect, further support will be required from the majority shareholder in the form of loans or other external financing sources, e.g., a capital increase based on the authorized capital of EUR 6.5m, in order to enable MOBOTIX AG, and therefore the Group, to continue as a going concern.
+This draws attention to the existence of a material uncertainty that may cast significant doubt on the ability of MOBOTIX AG, and therefore of the Group, to continue as a going concern and that represents a going concern risk pursuant to Sec.
 322 (2) Sentence 3 HGB.